Azure/CanadaPubSecALZ/docs/archetypes/authoring-guide.md

 6. Create a JSON Schema definition for the archetype.
 Consider using a tool such as [JSON to Jsonschema](https://jsonformatter.org/json-to-jsonschema) to generate the initial schema definition that you customize.
 For all common features, you must reference the existing definitions for the types.
 See example: [schemas/latest/landingzones/lz-generic-subscription.json](../../schemas/latest/landingzones/lz-generic-subscription.json)

 7. Verify archetype deployment through `subscription-ci` Azure DevOps Pipeline.
+More information on the pipeline can be found in [Azure DevOps Onboarding Guide](../onboarding/ado.md#step-8--configure-subscription-archetypes).

       - Create a subscription JSON Parameters file per [deployment instructions](#deployment-instructions).
       - Run the pipeline by providing the subscription guid